domichel/fvwm-xdg-menu/README.md

 TODO to reach the holly goal:
  - Add the remaining additional categories.
- - Find a way to deal with AudioVideo;Audio; and AudioVideo;Video; as we don't want any single Audio and Video application to also appear in AudioVideo.

-Don't make a symlink applications.menu to fvwm-applications.menu in /etc/xdg/menus.
-This doesn't arm fvwm, but can make silly bugs like kbuildsycoca4 that run forever at 100 % cpu.
+Don't make a symlink from fvwm-applications.menu to applications.menu in /etc/xdg/menus.
+This doesn't arm fvwm, but can make silly bugs like kbuildsycoca4 running forever at 100 % cpu.

 This work is copyrighted under the GPL v.2, look at the LICENSE file for details.